anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 Our motivation to customize the blueprint to our needs was to add a user interface (we went with [Open WebUI](https://docs.openwebui.com]), support for models beyond those provided by Meta and (so we added [Ollama](https://docs.ollama.com)) and experiment also with other document intelligence workflows, namely [Docling](https://github.com/docling-project/docling).
 There is also possibility to use [vLLM](https://docs.vllm.ai) to run models more efficiently. vLLM is commented out in our current deployment.
 Instructions on how to enable it are in chapter *Enabling vLLM* below.

 We also aimed to run the pipeline on one or two L40S GPUs, requiring memory optimizations and selective offloading from GPU memory.
+The solution has been successfully deployed and tested on NVIDIA H100 GPU hardware.

 When starting our work we forked the 2.0 version of the [NVIDIA RAG Blueprint GitHub repository](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline).
 The repo has since been updated at least to version 2.2.1.
 Merging the changes to our current fork might be relevant in the future.